 3. Look at different loan options.
 Obtaining a loan with a bank is not your only option.
-There is government, state and special circumstances loans that you just may qualify for.
+There is government, state and instant loan that you just may qualify for.
 Here are 4 other options for you to consider.

 • FHA loan.
 This loan is insured by the federal government and its participating

 • VA loan.
 If you are military, or ex-military, you may qualify for a Veterans Affairs

 • USDA Rural Development Housing loan.
 If you live in a particularly rural area, you

 Almost all states have some sort of homebuyer incentive program.
 The assistance can range from down payment help to lower interest rates, or a combination of different things.
 These programs are usually subject to income guidelines, and many are only open to first-time homebuyers.
 Check with your state and country offices to see what is available in your area, and if you meet the necessary income requirements.

 Buying a home doesn’t have to be dependent on a having a large down payment.
 By having a good financial track record, getting someone to cosign your loan or looking into other loan options, you can buy a home sooner that you think.

 1930 N Arboleda #201